awslabs/amazon-documentdb-tools/README.md

 The [global-clusters-automation](./global-clusters-automation) automates the global cluster failover process for Disaster Recovery (DR) and Business Continuity Planning (BCP) use cases.

+## Support

+The contents of this repository are maintained by Amazon DocumentDB Specialist SAs and are not officially supported by AWS.
+Please file a [Github Issue](https://github.com/awslabs/amazon-documentdb-tools/issues) if you experience any problems.

 ## License

 This library is licensed under the Apache 2.0 License.